 We offer a variety of training courses, consulting services, and training related products that are focused on leadership, productivity, strategy execution, sales force performance, trust, and effective communications that are provided both domestically and internationally through our sales force, certified client facilitators, or through international licensee partners.
-For the quarter ended February 26, 2011, our consolidated sales increased by \$5.7 million compared to the same period of the prior year.
-The following sales analysis for the quarter ended February 26, 2011 is based on activity through our primary delivery channels:
+For the quarter ended May 28, 2011, our consolidated sales increased by \$10.4 million compared to the same quarter of fiscal 2010.
+The following sales analysis for the quarter ended May 28, 2011 is based on activity through our primary delivery channels:

 U.S./Canada Direct - This channel includes our four regional field offices that serve clients in the United States and Canada and our government services group.
-During the quarter ended February 26, 2011 we had improved sales performance at all of our offices in this channel, including our government services group.
-Sales through our government services group increased \$2.6 million primarily due to governmental services contracts obtained during the third and fourth quarters of fiscal 2010.
-We recognized \$3.1 million from these contracts during the quarter ended February 26, 2011.
-Sales through our other regional sales offices also increased, and were up by \$2.1 million compared with fiscal 2010.
-These increases were broad based across nearly all of our practices and training programs offered.
-Although our booking pace and pipeline of awarded revenue continued to strengthen, due to ongoing budget approval and funding issues at the U.S. federal level, our sales through the government services group may be adversely affected if a budget or spending resolution is not approved in a timely manner.
+During the quarter ended May 28, 2011 we had improved sales performance at all of our offices in this channel, including our government services group.
+Sales through our regional sales offices increased by \$3.7 million compared with fiscal 2010.
+These sales increases were broad based across nearly all of our practices and training programs offered.
+Sales through our government services group increased \$3.6 million primarily due to contracts with a division of the federal government obtained during the third and fourth quarters of fiscal 2010.
+We recognized \$4.3 million from these government services contracts during the quarter ended May 28, 2011.
+However, due to ongoing budget approval and funding issues at the U.S. federal level, our sales through the government services group may be adversely affected if required government spending legislation is not approved in a timely manner.

-International Direct - Our three directly owned international offices are located in Australia, Japan, and the United Kingdom.
-The increase in international direct sales was primarily due to improved sales in Japan, which increased \$0.8 million (on a continuing operations basis) compared to the same quarter of fiscal 2010.
-The increase in sales was attributable to improved training sales, the favorable impact of translating Yen-denominated sales to U.S. dollars, and improved publishing sales.
-Sales were also up slightly at our office in Australia, and decreased by \$0.1 million in the United Kingdom.
+International Direct - Our three international offices are located in Australia, Japan, and the United Kingdom.
+The increase in international direct sales was primarily due to improved sales in Japan, which increased \$0.5 million (on a continuing operations basis) compared to the third quarter of fiscal 2010.
+Despite the effects of the devastating earthquake and tsunami that struck northern Japan during March 2011 and caused our office to be closed for two weeks, we were able to recognize improved sales primarily due to increased publishing sales and the favorable impact of translating Yen-denominated sales to U.S. dollars.
+Although the natural disaster produced increased cancelations during the quarter, training and consulting sales remained flat compared to the prior year.
+We anticipate that the lingering effects of the earthquake and resulting economic weakness may continue to have an adverse impact on our training and consulting service sales in Japan in future periods.
+Sales were also up \$0.2 million at our office in Australia, and sales decreased slightly in the United Kingdom.